-Visit the Asian Art Museum & Civic Center
+The Asian Art Museum & Civic Center

 San Francisco’s Asian Art Museum has one of the largest collections of Asian art in the world.
-While you’re in the area, check out nearby City Hall & the Civic Center, which often has farmers markets.
+While you’re in the area, check out nearby City Hall & the Civic Center, which often has farmer’s markets.

 Named for the Mission San Francisco, which opened in the 1700s, the Mission’s culture has been shaped by Mexican & Central American immigrants who brought their food, music, and art to the neighborhood.
 While hipsters moving into the area led to streets being filled with trendy restaurants & shops, the area still retains its roots, with street art covering alleyways & an array of fantastic food options from nearly every country in the Americas.